Terms & Conditions

 The Hotel must comply with certain licensing and statutory regulations and requires the Client to fulfil their obligations in this respect.

 Please note that in order to comply with the requirements of our Public Entertainment Licence, levels of noise must be controlled at all times by noise limiters.
 The Management, who are the sole arbitrators of what may be deemed to be a public nuisance may require noise levels to be lowered.
 Refusal to do so by you or your appointed agent could result in the electrical supply being cut off to the band/disco and music being discontinued for the duration of the function.
 Such an action will not constitute a breach of contract between the Client and the Hotel.
-Live bands are not permitted in the Orangery and no more than 5 band members per group are permitted in the Tithe Barn.
+Live bands are not permitted in the Tithe Barn and no more than 5 band members per group are permitted in the Orangery.
+Firebird Events is the ONLY company permitted to provide a disco at Great Fosters.

 Food and Beverage